 Our success largely depends on the continued service of key management, advisors and other specialized personnel, including William J. Newell, our chief executive officer, Edward Albini, our chief financial officer, Trevor J. Hallam, Ph.D., our chief scientific officer, Arturo Molina, M.D., our chief medical officer and Shabbir T. Anik, Ph.D., our chief technical operations officer.
 The loss of one or more members of our management team or other key employees or advisors could delay our research and development programs and have a material and adverse effect on our business, financial condition, results of operations and prospects.
 The relationships that our key managers have cultivated within our industry make us particularly dependent upon their continued employment with us.
 We are dependent on the continued service of our technical personnel because of the highly technical nature of our product candidates and XpressCF® Platform technologies and the specialized nature of the regulatory approval process.
 Because our management team and key employees are not obligated to provide us with continued service, they could terminate their employment with us at any time without penalty.
-Our future success will depend in large part on our continued ability to attract and retain other highly qualified scientific, technical and management personnel, as well as personnel with expertise in clinical testing, manufacturing, government entities and other organizations.
-If we are unable to continue to attract and retain high-quality personnel, the rate and success are which we can discover and develop product candidates will be limited which could have a material and adverse effect on our business, financial condition, results of operations are prospects.
+Our future success will depend in large part on our continued ability to attract and retain other highly qualified scientific, technical and management personnel, as well as personnel with expertise in clinical testing, manufacturing, governmental regulation and commercialization.
+We face competition for personnel from other companies, universities, public and private research institutions, government entities and other organizations.
+If we are unable to continue to attract and retain high-quality personnel, the rate and success at which we can discover and develop product candidates will be limited, which could have a material and adverse effect on our business, financial condition, results of operations and prospects.